AsleepCoffee/albion-zerg-manager/README.md

 - Update the backend page for dropping signed up players
 - Add nav bar to the configure comp page and the configure event page
 - Fix the time for next event.
 If it's over a day away it puts the wrong ammout of hours.
 I think it's not subtracting the dates?
+- Need a way to actual event information like number of parties etc. Add another page to the edit event for admins I guess.
+- Update the general ui of the backend.
+It's a little jank.

 ## Project Summary